Chutlhu/PhD_Defense_slides/plan.md

 ## Echo aware Application

-After having seen some ways to estimate the echoes, we can pass at the second part of this presentation which focuses on extending existing methods in audio scene analysis to their echo-aware forms.
+After having seen some ways to estimate the echoes, we can pass at the second part of this presentation which focuses on extending methods in audio scene analysis to their echo-aware forms.

 ### SOTA